-Although the origin of the festival has been lost over time, oral tradition dates its back to the 12th century AD, the time of the first Chauhan Raja Ramai Deo, founder of the princely state of Patna which is currently part of Balangir district in Western Orissa.
+Although the origin of the festival has been lost over time, the oral tradition dates back to the 12th century AD, the time of the first Chauhan Raja Ramai Deo, founder of the princely state of Patna which is currently part of Balangir district in Western Orissa.
 In his efforts to build an independent kingdom, Raja Ramai Deo realized the significance of settled agriculture because the subsistence economy of the people in the area was primarily based on hunting and food gathering.
-He realised this form of economy could not generate the surpluses required to maintain and sustain a state.
+He realized this form of the economy could not generate the surpluses required to maintain and sustain a state.
 During state formation in the Sambalpuri region, Nuakhai as a ritual festival played a major role in promoting agriculture as a way of life.
 Thus credit can be given to Raja Ramai Deo for making Nuakhai a symbol of Sambalpuri culture and heritage.

 In the early years, there was no fixed day for the celebration of the festival.
 It was held sometime during Bhadraba Sukla Pakhya (the bright fortnight of Bhadraba).
 It was the time when the newly grown Kharif crop (autumn crop) of rice started ripening.
 There are reasons for observing the festival in the month of Bhadrava even though the food grain is not ready for harvesting.
 The thought is to present the grain to the presiding deity before any bird or animal pecks at it and before it is ready for eating.

 People in Western Odisha starts preparations for the festival 15 days in advance.
 Nuakhai is understood to have nine colors and as a consequence, nine sets of rituals are followed as a prelude to the actual day of celebration.
 These nine colors include:

 On this occasion, folk song and dance events are organized to display the local culture and traditions of the society.

 This post was last modified on 09/01/2021 6:46 PM